Arthur Godfrey Peuchen: Later years

 In Toronto, some deemed Peuchen a coward given that he was a man who had survived the sinking, but most found his participation in the ill-fated voyage to be largely heroic and courageous.
+In his memoirs, Lightoller wrote that criticism directed towards Peuchen for following direct orders was unfair.
 In part due to this debated reputation, speculation gathered that his expected promotion to lieutenant-colonel in The Queen's Own Rifles would not be awarded.
 Despite the conjecture, the promotion was made on May 21, 1912; he also received the Volunteer Officers' Decoration.
 When World War I began, Peuchen retired from Standard Chemical to command the Home Battalion of the Queen's Own Rifles.

-He died in Toronto on December 7, 1929 in his 71st year.
+He died in Toronto on December 7, 1929, at age 71.
 His body was buried in Toronto's Mount Pleasant Cemetery.
-While some reports suggested he died penniless after bad investments, his descendants (who benefited from his wealth) have debunked that myth.